TheDancingClown/shoppinglist/README.md

 ![recipesScreenshot](./src/assets/images/recipesScreenshot.png)

+## Run

+The easiest way to see this app in action is by downloading Expo to your mobile device and scanning in the QR code [here](https://expo.io/@pennywise/projects/ingredients).

 ## Features

 * The search function is case insensitive and will return partial matches - typing 'ing' will return meals containing ingredients 'spring onions', 'ginger' etc.